tdoan5/ML5800/README.md

 `your_account`: your Erdos username.

 Enter the Erdos password.
 After entering password, it does not show anything but the tunnel is opened successfuly, you can go to step 4.
+Note that if you don't use other port different from 8886 (e.g. port 8880), in step 4, you have to enter `localhost:8880` in your browswer.

 !Note: When you're done, you can hit `Ctrl + C' to close the tunnel.